4 Easy Ways to Make PDFs Accessible

 When It Might Be The Right Choice

 Recreating documents from scratch is usually the best fit when there are only a few PDFs that need to be updated, or when the documents are relatively simple in structure.
-It’s also a strong option when the files are already due for an update anyway, whether that means refreshing the layout, cleaning up outdated content, or rebuilding a form or guide that people still rely on regularly.
+It’s also a good option when the files are already due for an update anyway, whether that means refreshing the layout, cleaning up outdated content, or changing out form fields.

 Method 2: Work With a Professional PDF Remediation Service

-For many teams, the fastest way to make PDFs accessible is to hand the work off to people who do it every day.
-A professional remediation provider takes your existing PDFs and updates them so they work properly with screen readers, keyboard navigation, and other assistive technology.
+In some situations, the fastest way to make your PDFs accessible is to hand the work off to people who do it every day.
+Professional remediation services modify your existing PDFs so they meet accessibility requirements and function as intended.

-This typically includes fixing the document structure, adding the right tags, correcting reading order, and making sure things like tables and form fields function the way they should.
+The process involves adding the necessary tags, correcting reading order, and making sure things like tables and form fields function the way they should.
 This method is a popular choice when deadlines are approaching, the document library is large, or there just isn’t enough internal time to take this on without it turning into a major disruption.

 Pros of Working With a Professional

 One of the biggest benefits of working with a remediation vendor is speed.
-A team that specializes in accessibility can usually remediate documents much faster than someone who’s learning as they go, especially when files include forms, multi-page layouts, tables, or other formatting that can be tricky to handle.
+Experts who specializes in accessibility can remediate documents much faster than someone who’s learning as they go, especially those that include forms, multi-page layouts, tables, or other formatting issues.

 Cons of Working With a Professional

-Professional remediation can be more expensive than some of the other methods, especially if there’s a large archive to work through.
-It can also create an ongoing dependency if new PDFs are being published regularly, since the same accessibility issues may keep coming back unless there’s a long-term plan in place.
+Professional remediation can be more expensive than other methods, especially when working through a large archive.
+It can also create an ongoing dependency if new PDFs are published regularly, since the same accessibility issues may continue unless there’s a long-term plan in place.

-There’s also a coordination piece that can’t be avoided.
-Files have to be shared, tracked, reviewed, and returned, and someone still needs to manage what’s been fixed and what hasn’t.
-Another thing worth mentioning is that vendor quality can vary, so it’s important to work with a provider that has real experience and a reliable process, not one that treats remediation like a quick checkbox.
+There’s also some coordination involved.
+Files need to be shared, tracked, reviewed, and returned, and someone still has to manage what’s been completed.
+Vendor quality can vary as well, so it’s important to choose a provider with real experience and a reliable process.

 When It Might Be The Right Choice

-This method makes the most sense when there’s a large number of PDFs that need to be fixed quickly, or when the documents are complex enough that mistakes could cause real problems.
-It’s also a great option when internal staff simply don’t have the time or the interest to learn remediation, especially when accessibility requirements are already pressing.
+Outsourcing this process makes the most sense when there’s a large number of PDFs that need to be fixed quickly, or when the documents are complex enough that mistakes could cause real issues.
+It’s also a strong option when internal staff don’t have the time or interest to learn remediation, especially when accessibility requirements are already pressing.

 For teams that want accessible PDFs without taking on the work internally, professional remediation is often the most direct path forward.